|

 could these psychological behaviors influence raising children?
 What

-gratifications are distinctly different behaviors.
-Where in the daily
+and gratifications are distinctly different behaviors.
+Where in the

-care of children can we increase gratification while stopping the emphasis
+daily care of children can we increase gratification while stopping

 This